-complying with the Servicing Standards.2 Under the Judgment, I am required to periodically report to the Court on Servicer's compliance with the Servicing Standards.
-This Report is the third periodic report regarding compliance by Servicer with the Servicing Standards.
+On April 4, 2012, the Court entered five separate consent judgments, of which the Judgment is one.
+The consent judgments settled claims of alleged improper mortgage servicing practices.
+As part of the Judgment, Servicer agreed, among other things, to change Servicer's mortgage servicing practices by complying with the Servicing Standards.2 Under the Judgment, I am required to report to the Court regarding Servicer's compliance with the Servicing Standards.
+This Report is the fifth periodic report required by the Judgment regarding Servicer's compliance with the Servicing Standards.

-The previous reports were the First Compliance Report for the calendar quarters ending September 30, 2012, and December 31, 2012, and the Second Compliance Report for the calendar quarters ending March 31, 2013, and June 30, 2013.
-In the Prior Compliance Reports I explained in some detail the steps I had taken in selecting Professionals to assist me in the conduct of my work under the Judgment.
-I also explained the development of the Work Plan with the Servicer and the purpose and use of the Work Plan in, among other things, serving as a guide for the IRG and me, through the PPF and the SPF, in testing Metrics.
-In this Report, I will only touch on those matters as necessary to explain my work, and that of the IRG and the PPF and SPF, in Test Periods 5 and 6.
+In the Prior Compliance Reports, I explained in some detail the steps I had taken in selecting Professionals to assist me in the conduct of my work under the Judgment.
+I also explained the development of the Work Plan with Servicer and the purpose and use of the Work Plan in, among other things, serving as a guide for the IRG and me, through the PPF and the SPF, in testing Metrics.
+In this Report, I will only touch on those matters as necessary to explain my work, and that of the IRG and the PPF and SPF, during Test Periods 9 and 10 relative to Servicer's compliance with the Metrics.